Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Prepared and processed foods are typically more expensive, less nutritious, and can contain preservatives and other ingredients that can make you sick over time (think autoimmune diseases, cancer, diabetes, heart disease, and more)!

-Proteins – Cheap and healthy proteins include lean ground beef and turkey, chicken breast (frozen is cheaper), canned tuna and salmon, cottage cheese, plain yogurt, eggs, milk, tofu, whole grains, beans and other legumes, nuts, leafy greens, and other vegetables.
+Plant-Based Proteins – Cheap and healthy proteins include tofu, whole grains, beans and other legumes, nuts, leafy greens, and other vegetables.

 Carbs – Healthy carbs include fruits, vegetables, and whole grains like whole grain pasta and bread, brown rice, oats, wheat berries, and quinoa.

-Fats – Healthy fats include coconut oil, avocado oil, olive oil, grass-fed butter (which can be a little more expensive, but you can use it sparingly), avocados, flax seeds, nuts, and more.
+Fats – Healthy fats include coconut oil, avocado oil, olive oil, avocados, flax seeds, nuts, and more.

 Whatever fats you consume, please don’t eat margarine!